bkper/bkper-node/README.md

   - "FILE_CREATED"
   - "BOOK_UPDATED"

+# The file patterns the Bot is capable of processing.
+It accepts wildcards.
+E.g.
 filePatterns:
-  - "The file patterns the Bot is capable of process.
-It accepts wildcard.
-E.g."
   - "radiusbank*.ofx"
   - "-*.qif"

-# Webhook bot configuration
-webhookUrl: "The production webhook url"
-webhookUrlDev: "The development webhook url"
+  - "*.csv"

-# Schema to provide autocompletion
+# Schema to provide autocompletion on properties editor.
 propertiesSchema:
   book:
     keys: